rhyslwells/rhyslwells.github.io/.history/_posts/2024-12-02-Building_interpretable_decision_trees_20250504083148.md

 # toc_label: "Table of Contents"
 excerpt: "Building interpretable decision trees"
 header:
-  overlay_image: /assets/images/fresh_persp/header.png
+  overlay_image:
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 #   caption: "Random picture"
 ---

-# Building Interpretable Decision Trees

-In this post, we explore how to build [Decision Trees](https://rhyslwells.github.io/Data-Archive/standardised/Decision-Tree) so they are [interpretable](https://rhyslwells.github.io/Data-Archive/standardised/interpretability) .
-Our goal will be to give the simplest model that retains the predictive power of more involved models.
+In this post, we explore how to build [Decision Trees](https://rhyslwells.github.io/Data-Archive/standardised/Decision-Tree) so they are [interpretable](https://rhyslwells.github.io/Data-Archive/standardised/interpretability).
+Our goal will be to give the simplest model that retains the predictive power of a more involved model.

 We will use the Titanic dataset for its simplicity in this workflow, however the method can be applied to many other datasets.
 You can find the complete script for this workflow [here](https://github.com/rhyslwells/ML_Tools/blob/main/Classifiers/Decision_Tree/Interpretable_Decision_Tree/Decision_Tree_Interpretable.py).
 The links within this post redirect to the [Data-Archive](https://rhyslwells.github.io/Data-Archive/pages/Data_Archive), my second brain for all things data and modelling.
 The Archive acts as part of my research flywheel, more on that another day.
-Let us begin by building the `Best` model.
+Let us begin by looking at the data and building the `Best` model.

 ## But First the Data

 The Titanic dataset is used in a classic binary classification problem where the goal is to predict passenger survival (1 for survived, 0 for not survived).
 Before diving into the workflow process, we preprocess the data by: